Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 You can trade in many instruments:

-That is a lot of instruments, but any good passive investors will ignore everything that is not Stocks, Bonds, or ETFs.
+That is a lot of instruments, but good passive investors will ignore everything that is not Stocks, Bonds, or ETFs.
 I would especially advise against using CFDs.

 Also, it is essential to remember that some features are very limited.
 For instance, you can trade options, but not of every stock.
 And you are limited in the options dates.